 What is the time commitment?

 Once the team is selected in late October, there will be approximately one hour a week dedicated to on-campus fundraising for the remainder of the Fall.
-In the Spring there will be the same on-hour-per-week commitment, leading up to our Sadie Hawkins dance fundraiser.
-Along with these 3 2-hour team formation sessions (1 in the Fall, 2 in the Spring), which are scheduled for Sunday afternoons.
+In the Spring there will be the same one-hour-per-week commitment.
+You will also be asked to commit to four 2-hour team formation sessions (2 in the Fall, 2 in the Spring), which are scheduled for Sunday afternoons.